PTSD Science: How Trauma Changes Your Brain

 Getting Help

-man getting treatment for his PTSDHow do you get help for something that affects the way your brain functions?
+How do you get help for something that affects the way your brain functions?
 Does behavioral therapy help?
 The good news is that yes it does.
 The bad news is that it can take a long time for your brain to return to normal even with treatment.
 In most cases, treatment for PTSD involves a short-term course of medication to reduce the symptoms and flashbacks – so that you can benefit from treatment.
 From there, you’ll receive behavioral therapy like DBT, CBT, and counseling.
 Over time, these will allow you to reframe experiences, expose yourself to trauma, to reframe reactions, and to get emotional regulation under control.
 And, over time, your brain and body will heal and will return to normal.

 PTSD significantly impacts the brain including the function and the structure of areas of the brain.
 Everyone with PTSD will see changes in neurotransmitter processing, connectivity, and activity across the brain.
 Those changes can mean that it’s difficult to tell what’s real and what’s not.
 But, with treatment, you can mitigate those symptoms and give the brain space to begin to heal.

 If you or a loved one is still experiencing symptoms of trauma more than a few months after a traumatic event it’s important to reach out and get help.
 That means talking to your doctor and looking for a specialist that can build a custom treatment plan, identify the pre-risk factors of PTSD, and then work on helping you through the changes you need to make to recover.
-Full recovery will always take time, but it starts with taking steps to heal
+Full recovery will always take time, but it starts with taking steps to heal.